-You can apply for more than one Advanced Learning Loan (up to four in total), You can also receive a loan for courses of the same level and type (e.g. Level 3 Diploma in Hair and Level 3 Diploma in Barbering).
+You can apply for more than one Advanced Learning Loan (up to four in total), You can also receive a loan for courses of the same level and type (e.g. Level 3 Diploma in Carpentry and 3 Diploma in Plumbing).
 You’ll be able to take out further loans to complete different types or levels of eligible courses.

 How and when to apply?